| This article covers:

 Questions: 8 questions consisting mostly of audio and video clips

-- Summarize spoken text - You’ll listen to a 60–90 second prompt and then be expected to write a 50–70 word summary.
-You’ll have 10 minutes for the prompt which is plenty of time, the key will be to take quick notes as you’re listening to remember all the points relevant to the summary.
+- Summarize spoken text: Your student will listen to a 60–90 second prompt and then be expected to write a 50–70 word summary.
+They’ll have 10 minutes to write the summary.
+The key for this question is to take quick notes as the prompt plays to help remember all the points relevant to the summary.

-- Multiple choice, multiple answer - You’ll listen to a 40–90 second prompt then answer a multiple choice question which can have multiple answers.
-Remember, in this type of question you should select every answer which is correct not just the one that seems the most correct.
+- Multiple choice (multiple answer): A 40–90 second prompt will play, then the student will need to answer a multiple choice question which may have multiple answers.
+For this type of question, the student should select every answer which is correct, not just the one answer that seems the most correct.

-- Fill in the blanks - You’ll see a transcript appear on the screen with words missing.
-You’ll also hear an audio prompt of the same text without words missing.
-Write the missing words in the correct blank.
-The prompt will be 30 - 60 seconds long.
+- Fill in the blanks: Your student will see a transcript appear on the screen with words missing.
+They’ll also hear a 30–60 second audio prompt of the same text without words missing.
+The student will need to write the missing words in the correct blank.

-- Highlight correct summary - Listen to a prompt that is 30–60 seconds long, then select the paragraph which best summarizes the prompt you just heard.
+- Highlight correct summary: After listening to a 30–60 prompt, the student must select the paragraph which best summarizes the prompt they just heard.

-- Multiple choice, single answer - Listen to a 30–90 second long prompt then choose the paragraph which best summarizes the audio prompt.
+- Multiple choice (single answer): After listening to a 30–90 second long audio prompt, the student must choose the paragraph which best summarizes the prompt.

-- List Incorrect words - In this question, you’ll listen to a prompt that is 15–20 seconds long, then you need to identify words in the transcript which are different from what was actually said in the prompt.
+- List incorrect words: In this question, your student will listen to a 15–20 second prompt.
+Then, they’ll need to identify words in the transcript which are different from what was actually said in the prompt.

-- Write the sentence - this question is very straightforward, you’ll listen to an audio prompt and then be expected to write the sentence down exactly as you heard it.
-Remember that spelling counts in this question type, so take your time and review your answer before submitting.
+- Write the sentence: Your student will listen to a one-sentence audio prompt and then be expected to write the sentence down exactly as they heard it.
+Spelling counts in this response.